mac-stat112-s25/project-punxsutawney-phil-Club/README.md

 ## 📖 What is this GitHub repository about?

-This repository contains the code, data, and written analysis for our project titled **"[The Truth Behind Groundhog Accuracy: A Data-Driven Study]"**.
-The goal of the project is to [Explore accuracy of groundhog predictions by comparing it to actual weather data.
-We use visualizations including stacked bar graphs,scatter plots and maps for the investigation].
+This repository contains the code, data, and written analysis for our project titled **"The Truth Behind Groundhog Accuracy: A Data-Driven Study"**.
+The goal of the project is to Explore accuracy of groundhog predictions by comparing it to actual weather data.
+We use visualizations including stacked bar graphs,scatter plots and maps for the investigation.

 ## 🛠️ Required Software